 - Version 3 - The reverse has a good luck swastika with GOOD LUCK under the swastika.
 The obverse has a rider (either a cow boy or Indian) under the wording BOY SCOUTS (with letters adjusted for the hole at the top in some cases).
 There is no date on the obverse.

 - Version 4 - The reverse is similar to Version 2 with GOOD LUCK over the swastika.
 The obverse has a rider under the wording MEDAL showing the date July 1910.

 - Version 5 - The reverse is a horseshoe opening down with the wording BELLE MEADE SHOE CO.
 NASHVILLE, TENN.
 The obverse is similar to Version 4 but without a date under the horse.

 Additional Excelsior tokens exist but do not have a rider on horseback or say SHOE FOR BOYS and are not included.
 Except for the silver tokens, the tokens measure 32.5 mm in diameter.
 The three silver tokens I have are oblong and appear to be cast instead of struck and are 1 mm to 1.5 mm smaller that their counterparts.
 The three silver versions I have are 2, 3 and 5.
 Most of the tokens have a small hole at the top to allow it to be tied to the shoe before they were sold.

 I've identified many variations but I expect more will be found.
 As they are found, I will make adjustments.
-If you have a variation that will help me and others, please email me that information at TheHiker@SageVenture.com.
+If you have a variation that will help me and others, please email me that information at TheHiker@SageVenture.com or if that email link does not work for you, go to my contact page.
 I respond to all emails.

 Not too long ago, David Caines contacted me about a type where Excelsior was spelt "Excelcior"; Version 3, Type 1.
 Thanks David